Biblical Steps to Restore Broken Relationships

 Real love maintains boundaries while keeping the door open for restoration.

-I've watched parents struggle with this.
 One father told me, "I feel like I'm choosing between loving my son and protecting my family."
 I told him: "You're not choosing between the two.
-Setting boundaries is loving your son.
+Setting boundaries IS loving your son.
 You're just loving him enough to let him face the consequences of his choices."

-In recovery, this looks like the person in recovery respecting the boundaries their family sets, the family communicating those boundaries clearly, both sides committing to the relationship within those boundaries, and love staying constant even when trust needs to be rebuilt.
+In recovery, this looks like the person in recovery respecting the boundaries their family sets.
+The family communicating those boundaries clearly.
+Both sides committing to the relationship within those boundaries.
+Love staying constant even when trust needs to be rebuilt.

 If you're the person in recovery: Accept that you don't get to dictate the terms of restoration.
 Your family has been hurt deeply.
 Respect their boundaries even if they feel unfair.
 Your job is to prove through consistent action over time that you've changed.